algosec/prevasio-cicd-container-security-action/README.md

 ---
 ### Configurations
-Create client id and client secret in your Algosec Prevasio account using our user management module.
+Create Client ID and Client Secret in your Algosec Prevasio account using our user management module.
-Add AlgoSec credentials to your github repo's secrets.
+Add AlgoSec credentials to your GitHub repo's secrets.
 Note:
 * GitHub and AlgoSec credentials are mandatory in order to run the action
 * If the `WORKING_DIR`, `DOCKERFILE_NAME` and `MIN_LEVEL_TO_BLOCK_PR` parameters, are not provided, the default values are taken
-* The severty levels for the `MIN_LEVEL_TO_BLOCK_PR` are - Critical: 0, High: 1, Medium: 2.
-If it set to -1, the PR won't be blocked
+* The severity levels for the `MIN_LEVEL_TO_BLOCK_PR` are - Critical: 0, High: 1, Medium: 2.
+If it is set to -1, the PR won't be blocked
-* The branch is also configurable.
+* The branch name is also configurable.
 You can change the name of the branch under [on -> pull_request -> branches]
 * The permissions assigned to the job are mandatory in order to enable it to read the repository content and to write the scan results as a comment in the PR

-**In order to enable the action to block the PR, follow the next steps:**
+**To enable the action to block the PR, follow these steps:**
-For the action to be definable as a required check, it should be manually run:
+For the action to be defined as a required check, it must be run manually:
 1. Go to the repository **Actions** tab
 2. Choose the workflow that runs **algosec-prevasio-cicd-container-security** job
 3. Run the workflow